anuja19103/Articles/abc.md

 # Introduction to Web Development Using Python
 # Introduction
  Importance of Web Development The backbone of our online experience is based on web creation Web sites, web applications help businesses run smoothly, ease education processes, facilitate communication and enhance entertainment.
 On these grounds, we use them to share information, carry out electronic transactions and other related tasks; thus, they should be part of every organization’s endeavors.
 In addition, when people are seeking friends or life partners, they build new relationships through the social services they subscribe into.
-For these reasons, more of us will need good professionals who can make relevant pages with different engines or networks despite a growing addiction to information technology that human beings all over the world seem to experience.
  # Overview of the Tutorial
 The tutorial will introduce the most basic concepts of developing tools and technologies for the Web using Python.
 This includes the following:
 - Base concepts of web development.